adirola/twitterAIOrchestrator/README.md

-# Twitter Bot Deployment Application
+# Eliza AI agent Orchestration with Twitter V2 API authorization

 This application allows users to deploy Twitter bots using custom character configurations on AWS App Runner.